Semidefinite Relaxations for Robust Multiview Triangulation: Experiments

-As can be seen from the average solver timings in \cref{fig:solver-timings} the fractional relaxations is also over one order of magnitude slower than the epipolar relaxation, meaning that it might be preferable to use \cref{eqn:robust-triangulation-relaxation} in cases where the quality of observations is known to be high.
+As can be seen from the average solver timings in \cref{fig:solver-timings} the fractional relaxations is also over one order of magnitude slower than the epipolar relaxation, meaning that it is preferable to use \cref{eqn:robust-triangulation-relaxation} in cases where the quality of observations is known to be high, and fall back to \cref{eqn:robust-triangulation-fractional-relaxation} only if the epipolar relaxation is non-tight and spending extra time on reducing the error is desirable.